braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::tip[**Logical Structure of the Proof via Saturation and Annihilation**]

-The derivation of the Pauli Exclusion Principle proceeds through a rigorous analysis of the information capacity of the causal graph edges.
+The derivation of the Pauli Exclusion Principle proceeds through an analysis of the information capacity of the causal graph edges.
 This approach validates that exclusion is a geometric impossibility of superposition within a binary substrate, rather than an ad-hoc repulsion force.

 First, we isolate the **Binary Capacity** by invoking the Binary State Principle.
 We demonstrate that a directed edge constitutes a single qubit system ($|0\rangle, |1\rangle$) which saturates at single occupancy.
 No "stacking" of multiple excitations on a single causal link is permitted by the fundamental set theory of the graph.